 - A short life expectancy (especially when developed from wood) and unacceptable where wave vitality is high.

-- Revetments don’t look alluring.
+- Revetments don’t look appealing.

 - Revetments demolish living spaces.